{

 Transform Your Agile Development with Seamless Testing Using BaseRock

-BaseRock AI isn’t just another automation tool—it’s a next-gen Agentic QA platform powered by AI agents and the LACE framework:
+BaseRock AI is not just another automation tool—it’s a next-generation Agentic QA platform powered by AI agents and the LACE framework.
+Teams looking to improve overall software quality and functional validation can explore functional testing approaches supported by BaseRock.

 1. Learn